Bella Hadid Wears Nothing But Black Gloves And Sparkly Jewelry In New Photo, Instagram Loses Its Mind

 Her photo of Bella has racked up well over a million likes and more than 4,000 comments since it was posted on September 6.

-Several of the comments mention Bella’s ex-boyfriend, R&B/ Pop star The Weeknd, real name Abel Makkonen Tesfaye.
+Several of the comments mention Bella’s ex-boyfriend, R&B/Pop star The Weeknd, whose real name Abel Makkonen Tesfaye.
 As E!
 Online reports, the two broke up last month, their second breakup since they first started dating.
 Abel dated singer/actress Selena Gomez during their first split.

-A source told E! that their conflicting work schedules” forced them to spend lots of time apart which made maintaining their relationship very difficult.
+A source told E! that their conflicting work schedules forced them to spend lots of time apart which made maintaining their relationship very difficult.

 “Bella is prepping for her fashion week commitments and Abel is working on his music and his upcoming acting debut.” the source added.
 “They hope to get back together at one point but for now are focusing on themselves and their projects.”